-Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery
+Seahawks training camp Day 9: Bobby Wagner sits after having ‘procedure’; Ed Dickson may have to have surgery

 Of the absences, Wagner and Dickson stood out.

 Coach Pete Carroll said Wagner “had a little procedure” on his “lower body,” which under further questioning was revealed to be a platelet-rich plasma therapy on his leg.
-Carroll said Wagner has also had the treatment in the past.
-Wagner played briefly in Saturday’s mock game, so he may have had the procedure on the team’s off day on Sunday.
+Carroll said Wagner has had the treatment in the past.
+Wagner played briefly in the mock game Saturday, so he might have had the procedure on the team’s off day Sunday.

-Carroll said having it now could allow Wagner to play in the team’s second preseason game at Minnesota on Aug.
-18 but indicated Wagner will at least return at some point during the preseason.
+Carroll said having the procedure now could allow Wagner to play in the team’s second preseason game at Minnesota on Aug.
+18, and indicated that this isn’t anything to be concerned about.

 “Got 10 days coming up after this game (the opener Thursday against Denver), so he will really have two weeks before the next game,” Carroll said.